mortela4/random_notes/py_best_practices.md

 - "docs" for documentation, including auto-docs built with Sphinx, PDoc, Doxygen etc.

 Optional folders:
+- "assets" for non-code items that are *required* by application, e.g. icons, tokenfiles, datafiles etc.
+- "config" folder may be relevant, especially if multiple run-time configurations apply
 - "build" for buildout-scripts, Makefiles, Ansible-config etc.etc. (especially important for mixed Python and C/C++ projects)
 - "deploy" for deployment-scripts (e.g. bash, powerShell, or Python) and (if relevant) Dockerfiles